suffolklibraries/lgc/content/collections/events/drop-in-18-11.md

   [01449 745130](tel:01449745130)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1731321577
+updated_at: 1731323177
 duplicated_from: 03d7dda8-7f36-416c-97bb-56fb4ad232a1
 ---
-If you're home-educated and aged between 11-16 years old just drop-in!
+Hang out in a chill and comfortable space.